 Treatment will depend on your symptoms, age, and general health.
 It will also depend on how severe the condition is.

-- Monitoring If you condition is mild, your healthcare provider may closely monitor your condition to condition to make sure it doesn?t get worse.
+Monitoring.
+If you condition is mild, your healthcare provider may closely monitor your condition to make sure it doesn’t get worse.

-- Medicines.
-Ask your healthcare provider about medicines such as cinacalcet.
+Medicines.
+Your healthcare provider may prescribe medicines such as cinacalcet.

 Living with hyperparathyroidism

 You will likely need to have your calcium and vitamin D levels and bone density checked from time to time.
 Your healthcare provider will then be able to make sure your problem is under control.

 Tell your healthcare provider if your symptoms get worse or you have new symptoms.